AuthorX/authorx.github.io/_podcasts/superidols.md

 ---
-name: SuperIdols!
+title: SuperIdols!
 RPG
 link: https://superidolsrpg.wordpress.com/
 ---
 SuperIdols!
 RPG is a narrative play podcast about teen idols with superpowers!
-Dana Lexa plays Valerie aka Violence Violet, using the Doomed playbook.
+I plays Valerie aka Violence Violet, using the Doomed playbook.
 Two-time winner of the "Most Creative Doom" award in the Superlatives twitter-based Masks AP awards!